compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 ![Fig. 6](pics/xPic5.png)

 _Fig.
-6 ó Solving the problem using an adaptive optimization algorithm for production processes based on cognitive analysis of production environment parameters_
+6 ‚Äî Solving the problem using an adaptive optimization algorithm for production processes based on cognitive analysis of production environment parameters_

 As can be seen in the image, no additional nodes were introduced into the system - the AI got by with modifying the existing ones and creating several new arcs on the graph.

 The solution proposed by the AI can be interpreted as follows.
 Modifying the existing connections between nodes (wells) represents either an increase in the porosity of the oil-bearing formation (hydraulic fracturing) or a decrease (pumping cement slurries).
 The presence of a new connection (V10-V7), as paradoxical as it may be, can even be considered as laying a pipeline that pumps oil emulsion from one well to another (in the event that hydraulic fracturing is not possible).

-As a result of applying the solution recommended by the AI, an effective solution to the problem is obtained (see Fig. 7) ó the weight value for the K17 vertex stabilizes over time around the 1.8 mark (that is, not much lower than the initial values), and resource deficit is not observed at any of the modeling steps.
+As a result of applying the solution recommended by the AI, an effective solution to the problem is obtained (see Fig. 7) ‚Äî the weight value for the K17 vertex stabilizes over time around the 1.8 mark (that is, not much lower than the initial values), and resource deficit is not observed at any of the modeling steps.

 [File with the solution obtained by the AI](data/Example1-3OldResultsAI.cmj)

 ![Fig. 7](pics/xPic6.png)

 _Fig.
-7 ó Result of modeling the life cycle of a system modified according to the AI recommendation_
+7 ‚Äî Result of modeling the life cycle of a system modified according to the AI recommendation_

 ## 5 Solution obtained by the new version of AI algorithms (2023)